pilgrimtabby/pilgrim-autosplitter/05-installation.md

 You can download the latest build or the source code [here](https://github.com/pilgrimtabby/pilgrim-autosplitter/releases/).

 {: .important }
 The source code is compatible with Windows and MacOS.
-However, the built app is currently only available for silicon-based Macs.
+However, the built app is currently not available for Intel-based Macs.
 See [this page](https://github.com/pilgrimtabby/pilgrim-autosplitter/?tab=readme-ov-file#installation) for more details.

 Even if you can't use the built app, running the source code is straightforward if you follow this [step-by-step guide](https://github.com/pilgrimtabby/pilgrim-autosplitter/?tab=readme-ov-file#installation).